aws-samples/aws-service-catalog-tools-workshop/workshop/content/installation/30-service-catalog-puppet/10-using-aws-organizations.md

 ## What are we going to do?

-When enabling AWS Organizations you will need to provision an IAM Role in the Organizations master account and you will then need to provide the ARN of that role to your puppet account as an AWS SSM parameter.
+When enabling AWS Organizations you will need to provision an IAM Role in the Organizations management account and you will then need to provide the ARN of that role to your puppet account as an AWS SSM parameter.

-The role provisioned in the Organizations master account is only used to list accounts.
+The role provisioned in the Organizations management account is only used to list accounts.
 It has no write access.

 You can use the CLI to enable AWS Organizations.